Simpler is Faster: Practical Distance Reporting by Sorting Along a Space-Filling Curve: Space-filling curves and data structure Space-filling curves and data structure

 Let the domain $D$ and $F$ be fixed.
 Algorithm~\ref{alg:query} yields a simple and lightweight heuristic for answering distance queries.
 We now describe a few implementation details.

-\paragraph{Choice of RSFC.} Asano et al.~\cite{ASANO19973} initially consider the Hilbert curve.
+\subparagraph{Choice of RSFC.} In~\cite{ASANO19973}, the authors initially consider the Hilbert curve.
 They then provide a theoretical construction of a recursive space-filling curve (RSFC) in two dimensions that guarantees the number of unique elements in $\texttt{cells}(Q)$ is at most three, rather than four.
 However, we note that although this improves the number of binary searches needed, and may reduce the total volume of the region considered, their function is complicated to implement.

 The Hilbert curve is widely used in data structures because it is locality-preserving: all pairs of consecutive points along the curve have distance at most two.
 This property is exploited to speed up range reporting structures, including the $R$-trees in Boost~\cite{boostgeometry}.
 We therefore include a Hilbert-curve implementation.
 Concretely, we implement the function $\pi$ from Definition~\ref{def:recursive_SFC} such that the ordering of $D$ by $\pi$ follows a Hilbert curve.
+The computation of the ranks is accelerated by the use of a lookup table.

 However, in our specific application, the locality-preserving property of the Hilbert curve is not exploited.
 Distance queries are handled purely by binary search and direct scanning.
 Therefore, we also offer a second implementation using the Z-curve (also known as the Morton curve).
 The Z-curve has an additional practical property: for any point $q \in N$, the bit-string $\pi(q)$ can be computed efficiently by interleaving coordinate bits.
 That is, the bit pairs in $\pi(q)$ can be constructed independently (see Algorithm~\ref{alg:zcurve}).